European-Unified-ID/euid-docs-preview/preview/docs/endpoints/post-token-generate.md

 ---

 import Link from '@docusaurus/Link';
-import ExampleTokenGenerateResponse from '/docs/snippets/_example-identity-generate-response.mdx';
+import IdentityGenerateResponse from '/docs/snippets/_example-identity-generate-response.mdx';

 # POST /token/generate

-Requests an EUID token generated from a user's <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> (email address).
-If the email address is valid, and the user has not opted out of EUID, this operation returns an EUID token and associated values.
+Requests an EUID token generated from a user's <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> (email address or phone number).
+If the personal data is valid, and the user has not opted out of EUID, this operation returns an EUID token and associated values.

 Used by: This endpoint is used mainly by publishers.